 (PHP 5.3.2, PECL OCI8 >= 1.4.0)

-The client information is registered with the database when the next 'roundtrip' from PHP to the database occurs, typically when an SQL statement is executed.
+The action name is registered with the database when the next 'roundtrip' from PHP to the database occurs, typically when an SQL statement is executed.

-The client information can subsequently be queried from database administration views such as V$SESSION.
+The action name can subsequently be queried from database administration views such as V$SESSION.
 It can be used for tracing and monitoring such as with V$SQLAREA and DBMS_MONITOR.SERV_MOD_ACT_STAT_ENABLE.

 The value may be retained across persistent connections.